Understanding eSIM on iPhone: A Technical Overview

 eSIM for Android Devices: A Quick Comparison

-While this post focuses on iPhones, it's worth a brief mention that eSIM technology isn't exclusive to Apple.
-Many flagship Android devices from manufacturers like Samsung (Galaxy S and Note series, Fold/Flip series), Google (Pixel 2 and later), and Huawei (P series, Mate series) also support eSIM.
-The implementation varies slightly, but the core functionality is the same.
+While this article focuses on iPhones, it's good to remember that eSIM technology isn't just an Apple thing.
+Many top Android phones from brands like Samsung (Galaxy S and Note series, Fold/Flip series), Google (Pixel 2 and later), and Huawei (P series, Mate series) also support eSIM.
+The way it's implemented might be a bit different, but the core function is the same.

 | Feature | iPhone eSIM (XR onwards) | Android eSIM (Flagship models) |